- Need gas-powered tree cutter?

 - Chassis is extremely resistant to high temperatures and wear.

-- Has a low-vibration handle.
+- Comfortable with a low-vibration handle.

 - Can be a bit finicky to start sometimes.